chistotinsa/YOLOv8m_neuron_detection/README.md

 1. Put your photos 2048х1504 pxls into the 'photo' folder (if you have another photo resolution - change the PIXEL_STEP value in scripts/neuron_count.py according to the docstrings)
 2. Run scripts/neuron_count.py and check the 'results' folder
-3. The output includes Excel table with number of alive neurons on a random 300 μm hippocampus area per each input photo and photos with detected neurons outlined in red boxes.
+3. The output includes Excel table with number of alive neurons on a random 300 μm hippocampus area per each input photo ('results' folder) and photos with detected neurons outlined in red boxes ('runs' folder)

 ## How we made this model
 The idea arose due to the fact that many biologists, for the purpose of brain research, are forced to